NeoKokuxz/NeoKokuxz/README.md

 ## I'm a Full stack developer
 - 🔭  Currently working on an AI project.
 - 🌱  Currently learning about NextJS
-- 🥅  2025 Goals: Build something using AI
+- 🥅  2025 Goals: Build something useful using AI to help productivity
-- ⚡  Fun fact:  EDM musics are the best!
+- ⚡  Fun fact:  EDM musics are the best for coding!

 ### Languages and Tools: